Super-resolution of 4D flow MRI through inverse problem explicit solving: METHODS

 \section{METHODS}

-In this section, we describe the acquisition process of 4D Flow MRI and we introduce the forward model.Then we present our inverse problem formulation and finally the solution for super-resolving velocity imaging.
+In this section, we describe the acquisition process of 4D Flow MRI and introduce the forward model.
+We then present our inverse problem formulation and the corresponding solution for super-resolving velocity imaging.